 Your Next Step

-If you’re a solo founder or small team building with AI, we’d love to help you set up infrastructure that just works.
-Our Starter plan ($1,500/month) gives you a dedicated infrastructure partner who handles everything while you build your product.
+If you’re a pre-seed or seed team without a dedicated infrastructure engineer, we’d love to help you set up infrastructure that just works.
+Our Starter plan ($1,500/month) gives you a named infrastructure partner while your product team ships features.

 No infrastructure headaches.
-No 3 AM alerts.
-Just a reliable product that your users can rely on.
+Monitoring and on-call coverage scale with your plan.
+Just a reliable product your users can rely on.